mozilla/fxa/features/FxA-41-signin-funnel-metrics/README.md

 |`account.keyfetch`|auth|Key-fetch token has been created.|
 |`account.signed`|auth|Client has successfully signed cert (i.e. “device connected”).|

-For a typical successful login flow, the sequence of events would be:
+For a typical successful Sync login flow, the sequence of events would be:

 * `flow.begin`